FSchiltz/Helse/README.md

 ### First use

-On the first connexion to the app, the url of the API will be by default the one used by the webpage but that can be changed The webapp will ask for the information of the admin account then open the main page.
+On the first connexion to the app, the URL of the API will be by default the one used by the web page but that can be changed The webapp will ask for the information of the admin account then open the main page.

 ### Dashboard